 John’s work has been cited in many industry and commercial publications including the Wall Street Journal, The New York Times, Wired Magazine, Business Week, and Engadget.
 John’s work has won numerous design and innovation awards including the IDEA Gold Medal sponsored by Businessweek and the Industrial Designers Society of America.
 He also serves as occasional lecturer and teacher.

 John’s Challenge; Challenge yourself to practice design-thinking by carefully examining someone completing a task.

-Mike Dariano is a writer, an educator and a creator.
-He writes about productivity and better work at Productivityist and edit the site 27GoodThings.com which features good things to read, watch, and use.
+Mike Dariano is a writer, an educator, and a creator.
+He writes about productivity and better work at Productivityist and edits the site 27GoodThings.com which features good things to read, watch, and use.
 He also writes at The Waiter’s Pad – a blog that shares in depth notes from podcast interviews around the web.

 He has written a few books including; My Meditations: What a Roman Emperor Taught me About Parenting, Read More Books: Hijack your Habits, Tame your Time, and Find Better Tools for Reading More Books, and Children’s Poems for the Couch on a Sunday Afternoon.

 Check out Mike’s Book; 28 Lessons from Startups that Failed